jkotra/jkotra.github.io/content/posts/gtk4-on-windows.md

 ### Debugging

-Setting up debugging is quite easy.
+Setting up debugging enviroment is quite easy.
 Defaults should just work fine as long as you select the correct compiler when prompted, I've added `-mwindows` to compile flags for good measure.

 `.vscode/launch.json`